SteveNguyen/ue_robotics/TP4/README.md

 - Al-Kashi

-The answers to 1. and 2. shall be written on a paper version of "leg.pdf".
+The answers to 1. and 2. shall be written on a paper version of "leg_proj.pdf".
 Your work will be collected before the end of the class (1 per student).
 Clean work expected.
 A solution will be given afterwards.